 - stick to cardstock or other stiff paper – if you try making these with printer paper they’ll wilt!

 - use anywhere between 16-24 strips of paper for each pumpkin.
-The pumpkins above were all made with 16 strips, but the white one in the photo collage was made using 24 strips.
+The chevron pumpkin was made using 16 strips, while the rest of the pumpkins used 20-24 strips.
 Decide which look you like best and go for it.

-- You can make 2-3 small pumpkins or 1 medium pumpkin from one 12×12 sheet of paper, while a larger pumpkin (not pictured) will take 2 sheets of 12×12 paper
+- You can make 2-3 small pumpkins or 1 medium pumpkin from one 12×12 sheet of paper, while a larger pumpkin (like the black chalkboard one) will take 2 sheets of 12×12 paper

 Here are the instructions: